revam/gh-action-get-tag-and-version/readme.md

 All inputs are optional to set.

+- `static_version` — A static version to use.
+This will skip the searching stage altogether and use the provided version with the current commit details.

+  Examples: `"1"`, `"1.1"`, `"1.0.1"`, `"1.0.0.1"`, `"1-dev.1"`, `"1.0-dev.1"`,
+  `"1.0.0-dev.1"`

-- `fallback` — Fallback tag/version to use when no previous tag can be found.
+- `static_build_number` — A static build number to use with `increment_by`
-  May include a valid prefix, but may also exclude it.

-  Default: `"0.0.0"`
+  option set to `"build"` or `"suffix"`.
+Useful if the build number is provided by the environment, e.g. GitHub Actions, etc.

+  Example: `42`

-- `increment` — Increment the version number by one digit.
+- `increment_by` — Increment the version number and use the current commit details for output date and commit sha.
+This option will do nothing if `static_version` is also set.

   Possible values are `"major"`, `"minor"`, `"patch"`, `"build"`, `"suffix"` and `"false"`.

   Default: `"false"`

+- `incremental_tag_format` - Tag format to use when incrementing the version using the `increment_by` option.

+  Possible values are `"full"` or `"short"`.
+Any other values will be considered as the option being set to it's default value.

+  Default: `"full"`

-- `tag` — Tag to use.
-Will omit the searching stage and use the supplied tag ref if its a valid match.
+- `use_tag_ref` — Use a specific tag ref, and omit the searching stage.
+Will throw an error if the tag ref is not found.
+This option will do nothing if `static_version` is also set.

-  Example: `"v1.0.0"`
+  Default: `""`

+  Examples: `"v1.0.0"`, `"v1.0.0-dev.1"`

-- `branch` — Only search for for tags on the currently selected branch.
+- `use_branch_history` — Only search for for tags reachable from the current HEAD's history.
+This option will do nothing if `static_version` is also set.

   Possible values are `"true"` or `"false"`.
 Any other values will be considered as the option not being set.